ctNb/FritzCallMonitor/README.md

 # FritzCallMonitor

-A simple python script which sends alerting mails when a call with an untrusted phone number is established.
+A simple python script for the FritzBox which sends alerting mails when a call with an untrusted phone number is established.
+The number is considered trustworthy if it is stored in the phone book or it matches the `trusted-number-regex` RegEx.

 ## Installation